PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-Measures the current to or from the battery during charging and discharging, respectively.
-Resolution is 4 mA.
+Measures the current to or from the battery during charging and discharging, respectively, using the charger `IBAT_ADC` measurement path.

+This overload uses the charger `IBAT_ADC` register on both V1 and V2, with a 4 mA LSb.

 `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.